ProfessorJames/south-coast-golf-club/README.md

 1. Navigation
 * Homepage: Verified that the homepage loads without errors, and all navigation links, such as the header menu and footer links, work as expected.

 * Thank-you page: Verified that the thank-you page loads without errors when a user submits a form.
 Tested that thank-you page redirects automatically back to the home page after 10 seconds.
 Also tested that if users click on home icon they will be brought to home page.

 * Internal Links: Tested navigation to internal sections (Logo, Home, Course, Membership, Gallery & Contact Us) to confirm they load correctly and the navigation is consistent throughout the site.
-* External Links: Tested navigatio0n on Thank-you page

-3. Forms and User Input
+2. Forms and User Input
 * Contact Form: Tested the contact form, ensuring users can submit inquiries or messages successfully.
 Validated that form fields have proper validation and error handling.

 * User Inputs: Tested all input fields in Contact Form with valid and invalid inputs to ensure proper validation and error messages.

-4. Content and Functionality
+3. Content and Functionality
 * Text Content: Reviewed all text content for accuracy, grammar, and spelling.

 * Images and Iframe: Ensured that images and iframe load correctly and display as intended.

-5. Responsive Design
+4. Responsive Design
 * Mobile Devices: Tested the website on various mobile devices (e.g., galaxy fold, smartphones and tablets) to ensure that it is responsive and adapts well to different screen sizes.
 * Logo: The text for the Logo section was initially causing problems with the display of the hero image when changing between larger device sizes.
 After consideration, it was decided to shorten the Logo text from "South Coast Golf Club" to "SCGC" to address this issue.